dryewo/cyrus-config/README.md

-;; Introduce a configuration constant that will contain validated and transformed value from the environment ;; By default uses variable name transformed from the defined name: "HTTP_PORT" (cfg/def http-port "Port to listen on" {:spec     int?
+;; Introduce a configuration constant that will contain validated and transformed value from the environment ;; By default uses variable name transformed from the defined name: "HTTP_PORT" (cfg/def HTTP_PORT "Port to listen on" {:spec     int?
                                         :default  8080})

 ;; Available immediately, without additional loading commands, but can contain a special value indicating an error.